Multijet topology in high-energy nuclear collisions: jet broadening: Summary

 The jet broadening observable $\Btot$, which belongs to event-shape variables, can be used to characterize the broadening degree of multijet energy flow.
 The decrease in this variable indicates that the jets' distribution within the event becomes narrower.
 We calculate the medium modification factor as a function of jet broadening variable $\Btot$.
 Compared to \pp\ references, the results show an enhancement at the small \Btot region but a suppression at large \Btot in \pbpb\ collisions, which implies the medium modification leads to a narrower distribution of jet broadening relative to \pp\ references.

 We further explore the possible underlying reasons for the medium modification of jet broadening distributions.
 We demonstrate that jet broadening distributions for three-jet events and for $\njet \geqslant 4$ events are pretty different in both \pp\ and \pbpb\ collisions at \snn{5.02}{TeV}.
 Due to parton energy loss in the QGP, the relative production fraction of $\njet \geqslant 4$ events may be reduced.
 This jet number reduction effect then results in the decreasing of jet broadening distributions in the large \Btot region as well as an increasement in the low \Btot region, in high-energy nuclear collisions.
-Furthermore, jet-medium interactions may give rise to a new contribution from the "Restructured" events, which further increases jet broadening distributions at small \Btot in \pbpb\ collisions.
+Furthermore, jet-medium interactions may give rise to a new contribution from the ``Restructured'' events, which further increases jet broadening distributions at small \Btot in \pbpb\ collisions.
+The preliminary study shows that the jets of most ``Restructured'' events will occur splitting when they pass through the QGP medium, leading to an increase in the number of jets in the event.